 - changes in your eyesight

-- any bruising or bleeding that isn't normal
+- any bruising or bleeding that is not normal

-- black or dark brown vomit or you're vomiting blood
+- you have black or dark brown vomit or you're vomiting blood

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to prednisolone.

 Taking prednisolone for a long time can lead to side effects such as: